Philosophy at U of T Scarborough Campus

 New department home in the MW building

-This year we are particularly thrilled to welcome students to our brand new space on the third floor of the MW building.
+This year we are particularly thrilled to welcome students back to our new space on the third floor of the MW building.

-While our department offices are still only open by appointment (due to the COVID-19 pandemic), please feel welcome to email our excellent Department Administrator Jason Ferreira and Departmental Assistant Natalie Zammit for any questions you may have.
+Our department offices are now open so feel welcome to drop by, or email our excellent Department Administrator Jason Ferreira and Departmental Assistant Natalie Zammit to book an appointment.
+They are happy to answer any questions you may have.

-As public health restrictions continue to ease, we hope to once again invite students to our department lounge – to relax, study and engage in philosophical discussions.
+We also invite students to make use of our department lounge – to relax, study and engage in philosophical discussions.

-We have an outstanding group of Assistant Professors in the Teaching Stream offering a wide variety of new content in our established courses: Michael Blezy, Rachel Bryant, Douglas Campbell, Elliot Carter and Hamish Russell.
+We have an outstanding group of Assistant Professors in the Teaching Stream offering a wide variety of new content in our established courses: Michael Blezy, Rachel Bryant, Douglas Campbell, Elliot Carter, Hamish Russell, and Rory Harder.

-Joshua Brandt will continue to provide inspiration at the helm of our Biomedical Ethics Minor program.
+Eric Mathison will provide inspiration at the helm of our Biomedical Ethics Minor program.
 With the program’s continued growth we have added a new stream in this area to the Socrates Project.
 Students are now able to gain experiential learning as teaching assistants and researchers in Biomedical Ethics.

-Professor Sonia Sedivy will continue as Department Chair for another term while the rest of our crew – Professors Benj Hellie, Philip Kremer, Julia Nefsky, Christian Pfeifer, William Seager, and Jessica Wilson – will all be teaching and pursuing their research endeavours.
+Professor Sonia Sedivy and Professor Julia Nefsky will be on sabbatical this year, while the rest of our crew – Professors Benj Hellie, Philip Kremer, Christian Pfeifer, and Jessica Wilson – will all be teaching and pursuing their research endeavours.

 Check out the interviews below to get to know more about our stellar and diverse faculty.